AyakoNaganeyama/kimono-ecommerce-newzealand/README.md

 ## About

-The website is an ecommerce website that sell Kimono.
+The website is an demo ecommerce website that sell Kimono.
 The following are the main features of the kimono website:

 ## If you would like to test as a logged in user